Plantar Fasciitis

 - Flat foot posture or high arches.

-- Tight calf muscles or stiff ankles.
+- Tight calf muscles, plantar fascia or stiff ankles.

 - Certain health conditions such as diabetes and high cholesterol.